What is anxiety and why you can’t ‘think’ your way out of it

 Although partly true, in fact there are two different brain circuits and areas of the brain that cause anxiety.
 Commonly referred to as top-down and bottom-up, the first is top-down.

 This is when a lot of therapists and disciplines spend their time and place their focus.
 What this refers to is anxiety thinking styles that come from that huge chunk of brain mass behind our forehead.
 Indeed we can talk and think ourselves into (and out of!) anxiety, and is absolutely leads to activating a stress response.
-From here it is easy to get caught in what I refer to as a think-feel loop, where one feeds the other and so on and so on.
-But if it was just as easy and people would indeed be able to consistently ‘think’ themselves of anxiety based upon the cognitive tools that are out there.
+And from here it is easy to get caught in what I refer to as a think-feel loop, where one feeds the other and so on and so on.
+But if it was just that easy then people would indeed be able to consistently ‘think’ themselves of anxiety based upon the cognitive tools that are out there.

 So I hope you can see why understanding is so important in being to take control of anxiety.
 Because by understanding it means you can start identifying for yourself the source of the anxiety and therefore what might be needed.
 Naturally there is always crossover, and in a way all anxiety comes from the past, because that’s when we first ‘created’ it as a response.
 But to be able to work more with what’s going on and what’s coming up most frequently, enables a fast track, effective route to really freeing yourself up from disproportionate anxiety.